Wildcat: Predators and competitors

 Because of its habit of living in areas with rocks and tall trees for refuge, dense thickets and abandoned burrows, wildcats have few natural predators.
-In Central Europe, many kittens are killed by European pine marten (Martes martes), and there is at least one account of an adult wildcat being killed and eaten.
+In Central Europe, many kittens are killed by the European pine marten (Martes martes), and there is at least one account of an adult wildcat being killed and eaten.
 Competitors include the golden jackal (Canis aureus), red fox, marten, and other predators.
 In the steppe regions of Europe and Asia, village dogs constitute serious enemies of wildcats, along with the much larger Eurasian lynx, one of the rare habitual predators of healthy adult wildcats.
-In Tajikistan, the grey wolf (Canis lupus) is the most serious competitor, having been observed to destroy cat burrows.
-Birds of prey, including Eurasian eagle-owl (Bubo bubo) and saker falcon (Falco cherrug), have been recorded to kill wildcat kittens.
+In Tajikistan, the grey wolf (Canis lupus) is the most serious competitor, having been observed destroying cat burrows.
+Birds of prey, including Eurasian eagle-owl (Bubo bubo) and saker falcon (Falco cherrug), have been recorded killing wildcat kittens.
 Golden eagle (Aquila chrysaetos) are known to hunt both adults and kittens.
 Seton Gordon recorded an instance where a wildcat fought a golden eagle, resulting in the deaths of both combatants.

-In Africa, wildcats are occasionally killed and eaten by Central African rock python (Python sebae) and martial eagle (Polemaetus bellicosus).
+In Africa, wildcats are occasionally killed and eaten by pythons and martial eagles (Polemaetus bellicosus).